TeamMGE/MicrobialGenomicsCourse/_episodes/01-intro.md

     - Patient C1 (2011) - sample ERR026481
     - Patient C2 (2016) - sample ERR026482

 The second goal of this practicum is to affirm or dispute the inferred transmissions by comparing the bacterial genomes with each other.
-We will do that by two strategies: by identifying SNPs between the genomes and by identifying variably present genes, and we will compare the results of the two methods.
+We will do that by identifying SNPs between the genomes.
+If time allows a different strategy can be employed as well: identifying variably present genes.

 {% include links.md %}